Cray-HPE/docs-csm/operations/CSM_product_management/Configure_CSM_Packages_with_CFS.md

-# Configure CSM packages with CFS
+# Configure CSM Packages with CFS

 CSM includes a playbook that should be applied to [Compute node](../../glossary.md#compute-node-cn) and [Application node](../../glossary.md#application-node-an) images.